fmcgeough/ex_sleeplock/README.md

 [1, 2, 3, 4, 5, 6]
 ```

-You can use `ExSleeplock.lock_state/1` to examine the current lock staet.
+You can use `ExSleeplock.lock_state/1` to examine the current lock state.

 ```
 iex> ExSleepLock.lock_state(:test_sleepwalk)